lmame/Sample-Library-Public/README.md

 * Displaying a picture stored in a record instance attachment field (better version),
 * Leveraging third party digital signature to allow users to sign using a mouse / fingers and generate a base 64 picture based on the signature (https://github.com/szimek/signature_pad, https://github.com/legalthings/angular-signature),
 * A pie chart leveraging the supplied libraries nvd3 and d3,
+* Getting user informations and broadcast them as output parameters,

 Javascript Actions: